maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 # Annotation Plugin

+This guide will show how to use the [Annotations Plugin](https://github.com/maplibre/maplibre-plugins-android/tree/master/plugin-annotation).
+Using this plugin is preferred way to add annotations over the now deprecated `Marker` class.

-In Maplibre Native, class `Marker` is deprecated in 7.0.0.
-Instead, we use Annotation Plugin for more customizable features, including adding point, circle, polyline, or polygon into map.
-For each type, there is a coresponding annotation manager to handle a bunch of annotations.
-You may use a manager to create and customize appearance/behavior for the cooresponding annotation type.
+It is possible to add points, circles, polylines and polygons.
+For each type of  there is a coresponding annotation manager to handle a group of annotations.
+You may use a manager to create and customize the appearance and behavior for the corresponding annotation type.

 Here we continue the code from [Quickstart], and use `SymbolManager` for the showcase:

-1. In your module Gradle file(usually `<project>/<app-module>/build.gradle`), add
-   Annotation Plugin as dependencies.
+1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add the Annotation Plugin as a dependency.
 Replace `<version>` with the latest version (e.g.: `1.0.0`).
 Visit [https:
    //mvnrepository.com/artifact/org.maplibre.gl/android-plugin-annotation-v9][mvn] to
    view the version history.

-   Here we also add `okhttp` and `lifecycle` for http request.
+   Here we also add `okhttp` and `lifecycle` to be able to make HTTP requests.

     ```gradle
     dependencies {
         ...
-        implementation 'org.maplibre.gl:android-plugin-annotation-v9:<version>'
+        implementation 'org.maplibre.gl:android-plugin-annotation-v9:1.0.0'
         implementation 'com.squareup.okhttp3:okhttp:4.10.0'
         implementation 'androidx.lifecycle:lifecycle-runtime-ktx:2.3.1'
         ...
     }
     ```

-2. Sync your Android project with Gradle files.
+2. Sync your Android project the with Gradle files.

-3. In `MainActivity`, here we add variables for `MapboxMap` and `SymbolManager`.
+3. In `MainActivity` we add variables for `MapboxMap` and `SymbolManager`.
    They are used for adding annotations.

     ```kotlin